 As well as the protection of your income, living expenses insurance includes other additional features as well.
 In some ways you might think of this type of insurance as a compact alternative to a full combined life insurance policy, designed for people who are on the lookout for cost-effective cover.

-- Death benefits.
-Get death benefits up to three times your monthly benefit if you die or are diagnosed with a terminal illness.
+Get a lump sum death benefits if you pass away or are diagnosed with a terminal illness.

 - You do not have to be currently claiming benefits from the policy to get this.

 - The benefits you receive are generally smaller than what you could get with a full combined life insurance policy.
 They are intended to help your family and friends cope with funeral and related costs, rather than providing for your children or partner.